-13. Using the monthly statements or combined statements selected under #12 above, excluding fuel cards, randomly select 10 transactions (or all transactions if less than 10) from each statement, and obtain supporting documentation for the transactions (i.e., each card should have 10 transactions subject to testing).
+C. Using the monthly statements or combined statements selected under procedure #6B above, excluding fuel cards, randomly select 10 transactions (or all transactions if less than 10) from each statement, and obtain supporting documentation for the transactions (i.e., each card should have 10 transactions subject to testing).
 For each transaction, observe it is supported by (1) an original itemized receipt that identifies precisely what was purchased, (2) written documentation of the business/public purpose, and (3) documentation of the individuals participating in meals (for meal charges only).
 For missing receipts, the practitioner should describe the nature of the transaction and note whether management had a compensating control to address missing receipts, such as a "missing receipt statement" that is subject to increased scrutiny.

-Examined I transaction noting proper supporting documentation, without exception.
+Examined 14 transactions in total from the credit cards selected above, noting proper supporting documentation for each, without exception.

-Travel and Travel-Related Expense Reimbursements (excluding card transactions)
+7. Travel and Travel-Related Expense Reimbursements (excluding card transactions)

-- 14. Obtain from management a listing of all travel and travel-related expense reimbursements during the fiscal period and management's representation that the listing or general ledger is complete.
+- A. Obtain from management a listing of all travel and travel-related expense reimbursements during the fiscal period and management's representation that the listing or general ledger is complete.
 Randomly select 5 reimbursements, obtain the related expense reimbursement forms/prepaid expense documentation of each selected reimbursement, as well as the supporting documentation.
-For each of the 5 reimbursements selected: - a) If reimbursed using a per diem, observe the approved reimbursement rate is no more than those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov).
+For each of the 5 reimbursements selected: - i.
+If reimbursed using a per diem, observe the approved reimbursement rate is no more than those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov).

-Noted all per diem reimbursements were in accordance with the U.S General Services Administration of the State, without exception.
+Examined 3 per diem/mileage reimbursement, noting each was in accordance with the U.S General Services Administration of the State, without exception.

-b) If reimbursed using actual costs, observe the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased.
+ii.
+If reimbursed using actual costs, observe the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased.

-Noted all actual cost reimbursements were supported by an original itemized receipt, without exception.
+Examined 2 reimbursements of actual costs, noting each was supported by an original itemized receipt, without exception.

-c) Observe each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policy (procedure #1h).
+iii.
+Observe each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by "Written Policies and Procedures" procedure #IA(vii).

-Noted each reimbursement was supported by proper documentation, without exception.
+Noted each reimbursement was supported by proper documentation of the business/public purpose, without exception.

-d) Observe each reimbursement was reviewed and approved, in writing, by someone other than the person receiving reimbursement.
+iv.
+Observe each reimbursement was reviewed and approved, in writing, by someone other than the person receiving reimbursement.